Rat king: Possible explanations

-Rat kings have been reported from Germany, Belgium, Estonia, Java, and New Zealand, with the majority of cases reported from the European countries.
+Rat kings have been reported from Germany, Belgium (particularly in vicinity of the border with the Netherlands), Poland, Estonia, Indonesia (Java), and New Zealand, with the majority of cases reported from the European countries.
 The existence of this phenomenon is debated due to the limited evidence of it occurring naturally, although the discovery of a live instance in Estonia in 2021 is considered to be proof that it is a natural, albeit extremely rare, phenomenon.
 Another concern is the possibility that some of the centuries-old preserved museum specimens could be fabricated, such hoaxes being common in earlier eras.
 17th–18th-century naturalists proposed many hypotheses to explain this phenomenon.
 Most were dubious, ranging from the rats getting stuck together during birth and glued later, to healthy rats deliberately knotting themselves to weaker rats to make a nest.
 A possible explanation is that the long flexible tail of the black rat could be exposed to sticky or frozen substances such as sebum (a secretion from the skin itself), sap, food, or excretory products.
 This mixture acts as a bonding agent and may solidify as rats sleep especially when the animals live in proximity during winter.
 After realizing that they were bound, they would struggle, tightening the knot.
 This explanation is plausible given that most cases have been found during winter and in confined spaces.
-Emma Burns, curator of natural science at the Otago Museum, said regarding her museum's specimen, "Ship rats [black rats], according to some theories, are climbing rats, so their tails have … a grasping reflex.
+Emma Burns, curator of natural science at the Otago Museum, said regarding her museum's specimen, "Ship rats [black rats], according to some theories, are climbing rats, so their tails have a grasping reflex.
 In the nest, they form a hold."

 Some zoologists remain skeptical, saying that, while theoretically possible, the rats would not be able to survive in such a condition for a long time, particularly if the temperatures rose or if they bit their own or another's tail to try to free themselves.
-Since black rats cluster together during winters for warmth, it could be possible for a rat king to be naturally-occurring.
+Since black rats cluster together during winters for warmth, it could be possible for a rat king to be naturally occurring.
 Any fabrications would most likely have been created using dead rats, given how difficult the process would be if the rats were alive.
 However, experts support the idea of isolated freak accidents due to the existence of occasional well-observed cases involving squirrels—also members of the rodent family.
 A 2007 study published in Proceedings of the Estonian Academy of Science, Biology, and Ecology, following the finding of the University of Tartu specimen, concluded that the phenomenon is possible but rare.